C242-PS228/md_app/README.md

 # Perceivo
-This version only contains layout and global style
+This version only contains layout and global style, needs to be updated